 Tip:There are important features to consider when deciding which brokerage to choose.
 They, like many seasoned companies, also feature robust opportunities for education and helpful customer support.

 E*Trade is another great option for both beginner investors and experienced investors.
 It’s also a long-standing online brokerage with a great track record, $0 fees for individual stocks, $0 minimum to create an account, and plenty of educational resources.

 The Power E*Trade platform offers even more tools and data that are extremely useful for not only making trades but also researching companies you may want to invest in.

 Robinhood was one of the first brokerage companies to come out with a purely application-based trading platform, and one of the first to offer zero-fee trading.
 For these reasons, it gained incredible popularity.

 Another one of the benefits of investing with Robinhood is that you can purchase fractional shares, however, this is actually doable through most online brokers today.

 Even though it’s a newer company, buying stocks on an app is the same as it is on any other trading platform.
-So, if you’re wondering how to buy stocks on Robinhood, you can follow the steps below.
+So, if you’re wondering how to buy stocks on Robinhood, you can still follow the steps below.

 Step 2: Create An Account